Communication-Efficient Federated Learning with Accelerated Client Gradient: Experiments

 \subsection{Experimental setup}

-\paragraph{Datasets and baselines} We conduct a set of experiments on CIFAR-10, CIFAR-100, and Tiny-ImageNet\footnote{\url{https://www.kaggle.com/c/tiny-imagenet}}~\cite{le2015tiny} with various data heterogeneity levels and participation rates.
-Note that Tiny-ImageNet ($200$ classes with $10,000$ samples) is more natural and realistic compared to the simple datasets, such as MNIST and CIFAR, used for evaluation of many previous methods~\cite{mcmahan2017communication, karimireddy2019scaffold}.
-We generate IID data split by randomly assigning training data to individual clients without replacement.
-For the non-IID data, we simulate the data heterogeneity by sampling the label ratios from a Dirichlet distribution with parameter \{0.3, 0.6\}, following~\cite{hsu2019measuring}.
-We keep the training data balanced, so each client holds the same amount of data.
+\paragraph{Datasets} We conduct a set of experiments on three datasets, CIFAR-10~\citep{krizhevsky2009learning}, CIFAR-100~\citep{krizhevsky2009learning}, and Tiny-ImageNet~\citep{le2015tiny}, with different levels of data heterogeneity and participation rates.
+We generate \textit{i.i.d.}~data splits by randomly assigning training examples to individual clients without replacement.
+For non-\textit{i.i.d.}~datasets, we simulate the data heterogeneity by sampling the label ratios from a Dirichlet distribution with a symmetric parameter, 0.3 or 0.6, following the strategies in~\citet{hsu2019measuring}.
+In both \textit{i.i.d.}~and non-\textit{i.i.d.}~cases, each client holds the same number of examples as in other works~\cite{xu2021fedcm,kim2022multi}.
+We extend our experiments to the widely adopted FL benchmark, LEAF~\citep{caldas2018leaf}, known for its realistic settings.
+LEAF introduces heterogeneity in class distribution, data quantity, and feature alignment.
+For FEMNIST, CelebA, and ShakeSpeare, we use the non-\textit{i.i.d.} data splits provided by LEAF.